|

 After the high of 2005/2006, 2007 was a great disappointment for Renault, one of the teams hardest hit by the move to a control tyre supplied by Bridgestone.
 Indeed, it was soon clear that far from being able to challenge McLaren and Ferrari for wins, the French outfit was no match for BMW.

-As the season developed, so Heikki improved, following a fourth and fifth in North America with a string of seven finishes in the points culminating in a superb second place in Japan.
+As the season developed, so Heikki improved, following a fourth and fifth in north America with a string of seven finishes in the points culminating in a superb second place in Japan.

-While fellow rookie Lewis Hamilton stole the headlines, Heikki got on with the job, doing the best he could - under the circumstances - and finishing seventh in the championship, one place and eleven points ahead of his highly experienced teammate, Giancarlo Fisichella.
+While fellow rookie Lewis Hamilton stole the headlines, Heikki got on with the job, doing the best he could - under the circumstances - finishing seventh in the championship, one place and eleven points ahead of his highly experienced teammate, Giancarlo Fisichella.

 However, this wasn't enough for the French outfit, which, with the imminent return of Fernando Alonso, opted to drop the Finn in favour of Nelson Piquet Jr. However, Heikki wasn't out of work for long, for two days after Renault announced its line-up for 2008, the Finn was named as Hamilton's teammate at McLaren.